CrimethInc.: Publications and media

 The creation of propaganda has been described as the collective's core function.
 Among their best-known publications are the books Days of War, Nights of Love, Expect Resistance, Evasion, Recipes for Disaster: An Anarchist Cookbook, the pamphlets To Change Everything: an Anarchist Appeal (available in paper, PDF and video form), and Fighting For Our Lives (with 650,000 copies printed by 2010), the hardcore punk/political zine Inside Front, and the music of hardcore punk bands.
 Several websites are maintained by individual cells, including Crimethinc.com, operated by the Far East Cell, which hosts propaganda, excerpts from available publications, and a blog of the activities of other cells.
 CrimethInc. is connected to publishing collectives/organizations with similar ideas, notably the Curious George Brigade, which has written a number of publications including Anarchy in the Age of Dinosaurs.
 In 2005, they began publishing a half-gloss journal, Rolling Thunder, with the byline "An Anarchist Journal of Dangerous Living", which released its eighth issue in 2009.
 CrimethInc. texts have received wide coverage in the anarchist media and in academic publications, and have been used as reading materials for university courses on anarchism.

-CrimethInc. also distributes documentaries such as Breaking the Spell (anti-free-trade) and PickAxe (anti-logging).
+CrimethInc. distributes documentaries such as Breaking the Spell (anti-free-trade) and PickAxe (anti-logging).
 In 2021, the collective's downtown Olympia publishing location burned in a fire.
 In 2022, Elon Musk banned its Twitter account at the behest of right-wing influencer Andy Ngo.
 CrimethInc accused Musk of purchasing Twitter "to silence opposition".